prasunakunasani/AAFCjavaJunitLearning/README.md

 **SVN Connector Types**
 - SVNKit is native Java (a total rewrite) on all platforms
-- JavaHL is a binary JNI library, wrapper around SVN, and platform specifc (different package for Win64, Linux, and Mac).
+- JavaHL is a binary JNI library, wrapper around SVN, and platform specific (different package for Win64, Linux, and Mac).
 - You probably won't notice a difference.

 **Using SVNKit**
 - Usually "just works"
-- If you want to use JavaHL, use the same version as your comman-line tools
+- If you want to use JavaHL, use the same version as your command-line tools
 - JavaHL install tips: http://subclipse.tigris.org/wiki/JavaHL

 - Skipped 'Version of SVN, forwards/backwards compatibility and links'

-**Deffered/Skipped Connecting to a Project**
+**Deferred/Skipped Connecting to a Project**

 ****